 Planks are great exercises for core strength.
 There are also quite a few variants from the standard high plank that you can experiment with.

-This is a good exercise for oblique muscles and core in general.
+This is a good exercise for oblique muscles and the core in general.
 Put an elbow to the ground and turn your body to the side, feet on top of each other.
 You then push your body up into a straight line and your shoulder should be directly above the elbow.
 You need to alternate sides, try to hold for 20 to 30 seconds to start with.

-Starting in high plank with your arms straight, bend one arm to bring elbow and forearm to the floor, then do the same with the second arm so you are in a forearm plank.
+Starting in a high plank with your arms straight, bend one arm to bring elbow and forearm to the floor, then do the same with the second arm so you are in a forearm plank.
 Then push back to the start position by placing each hand where your elbows were.
 Ideally, you want to alternate which side you lower first with each rep.

 This is not exactly a plank exercise but it uses similar muscles and it is also a position to hold.